The-Triple-Zero/teaching-lab-docs/ssh/Port Forwards.md

 ### Scenario 1

-You happen to be at a train-station with free, open wifi like I am while writing this.
+You happen to be at a train-station with free, open WiFi like I am while writing this.
 You find out all VPNs you have tried are blocked.
 You want to protect your traffic from your ISP (the train station), and would rather send the traffic back home first before going out to the internet.

 Establish a tunnel.
 From `root` on your machine, you ssh into `root` on the remote host
 ```bash